-- DO cooperate – this does not require you to be “nice” or “gracious”, just cooperative.
-The entire process will go smoother if you are.
+- DO cooperate – This does not require you to be “nice” or “gracious,” just cooperative.
+The entire process will go smoother if you follow this advice.

-- DON’T discuss specific over the phone – all jail calls are recorded.
+- DON’T discuss specifics over the phone – All jail calls are recorded.
 Whether you actually committed the crime or not, do not discuss it over the phone.

-If you have been arrested in the State of California, consult with an experienced California criminal defense attorney as soon as possible.
-Contact criminal defense attorney Dominic J. Lombardo by calling 619-457-6075 to schedule your appointment today.
+If you have been arrested in the State of California, contact an experienced California criminal defense attorney as soon as possible.
+For a free and confidential consultation, you can call San Diego criminal defense attorney Domenic J. Lombardo today at (619) 232-5122.

 Latest posts by Domenic Lombardo (see all)